-The active carbon filters (\rightarrow "Fig. 1-1") installed in the instrument help reduce the amount of reagent vapors in the exhaust air.
+The active carbon filters ( $\rightarrow$ "Fig. 1-1") installed in the instrument help reduce the amount of reagent vapors in the exhaust air.
 The life cycle of the filter can fluctuate strongly depending on intensity of use and the reagent configuration of the instrument.
-Therefore, replace the active carbon filter regularly (every 2-3 months) and dispose of it properly in accordance with the laboratory regulations applicable in the country of operation.
+Therefore, replace the active carbon filter regularly, but at least every three months, and dispose of it properly in accordance with the laboratory regulations applicable in the country of operation.

-- The filter unit consists of two individual filter elements (→ "Fig. 98-1"), which are accessible to the user on the front of the instrument. - They can be accessed without tools and removed by pulling on the pull tabs (→ "Fig. 98-2"). - Insert the new filter elements so that the pull tabs can be reached after they are inserted fully and the article number (→ "Fig. 98-3") printed on them is legible. - Note the insertion date for the filter element on the white label and stick the label on the left or right side of the active carbon filter (→ "Fig. 98-4"). - Both active carbon filters must be pushed in until you feel them make contact with the rear panel of the instrument.
+- The filter unit consists of two individual filter elements (→ "Fig. 100-1"), which are accessible to the user on the front of the instrument. - They can be accessed without tools and removed by pulling on the pull tabs ( $\rightarrow$ "Fig. 100-2"). - Insert the new filter elements so that the pull tabs can be reached after they are inserted fully and the article number (→ "Fig. 100-3") printed on them is legible. - Note the insertion date for the filter element on the white label and stick the label on the left or right side of the active carbon filter (→ "Fig. 100-4"). - Both active carbon filters must be pushed in until you feel them make contact with the rear panel of the instrument.